Polynesia: Links to the Americas

 The sweet potato, called kūmara in Māori and kumar in Quechua, is native to the Americas and was widespread in Polynesia when Europeans first reached the Pacific.
-Remains of the plant in the Cook Islands have been radiocarbon-dated to 1000, and the present scholarly consensus is that it was brought to central Polynesia c.
+Remains of the plant in the Cook Islands have been radiocarbon-dated to before 1400, and the present scholarly consensus is that it was brought to central Polynesia c.
 1300 by Polynesians who had traveled to South America and back, from where it spread across the region.
 Some genetic evidence suggests that sweet potatoes may have reached Polynesia via seeds at least 100,000 years ago, pre-dating human arrival; however, this hypothesis fails to account for the similarity of names.

 There are also other possible material and cultural evidence of Pre-Columbian contact by Polynesia with the Americas with varying levels of plausibility.
 These include chickens, coconuts, and bottle gourds.
 The question of whether Polynesians reached the Americas and the extent of cultural and material influences resulting from such a contact remains highly contentious among anthropologists.

 One of the most enduring misconceptions about Polynesians was that they originated from the Americas.
 This was due to Thor Heyerdahl's proposals in the mid-20th century that the Polynesians had migrated in two waves of migrations: one by Native Americans from the northwest coast of Canada by large whale-hunting dugouts; and the other from South America by "bearded white men" with "reddish to blond hair" and "blue-grey eyes" led by a high priest and sun-king named "Kon-Tiki" on balsa-log rafts.
 He claimed the "white men" then "civilized" the dark-skinned natives in Polynesia.
 He set out to prove this by embarking on a highly publicized Kon-Tiki expedition on a primitive raft with a Scandinavian crew.
 It captured the public's attention, making the Kon-Tiki a household name.